BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: Experimental Evaluation

 Fig.~\ref{fig_eval_ab} presents the results of the ablation experiments.
-From the figure, we observed that BAScaler outperforms all ablation methods, indicating the effectiveness of each design in BAScaler.
-Specifically, (i) Ab-Burst exhibited a 1.7x increase in SLO violation and attained the highest response time variance at 3.6x, implying that the burst detection and handling module effectively manages bursty workloads, thereby controlling excessive response time and severe fluctuations.
-Additionally, Ab-Burst shows a slight 1\% reduction in resource cost, attributed to the ablation of the burst handling module adopting a more relaxed resource allocation strategy for bursty workloads. (ii) Ab-Pred exhibited a 1.8x increase in SLO violation, a 2.0x increase in response time variance, and a marginal 4\% increase in resource cost.
-It means that BAScaler's resource prediction module effectively predicts resources, guiding more efficient resource allocation. (iii) Ab-RL demonstrated a 1.4x increase in SLO violation, a 1.9x increase in response time variance, and a 1.3x increase in resource cost.
-It implies the presence of some inaccuracies in resource estimation in BAScaler, and the reinforcement learning-based estimation enhancement module effectively corrects these erroneous estimates.
+From the figure, we observed that BASE outperforms all ablation methods, indicating the effectiveness of each design in BASE.
+Specifically, (i) BASE w/o Burst exhibited a 1.7x increase in SLO violation and attained the highest response time variance at 3.6x, implying that the burst detection and handling module effectively manages bursty workloads, thereby controlling excessive response time and severe fluctuations.
+Additionally, BASE w/o Burst shows a slight 1\% reduction in resource cost, attributed to the ablation of the burst handling module which adopting a more relaxed resource allocation strategy for bursty workloads. (ii) BASE w/o Pred exhibited a 1.8x increase in SLO violation, a 2.0x increase in response time variance, and a marginal 4\% increase in resource cost.
+It means that BASE's resource prediction module effectively predicts resources, guiding more efficient resource allocation. (iii) BASE w/o RL demonstrated a 1.4x increase in SLO violation, a 1.9x increase in response time variance, and a 1.3x increase in resource cost.
+It implies the presence of some inaccuracies in resource estimation in BASE, and the reinforcement learning-based estimation enhancement module effectively corrects these erroneous estimates.
 It is attributed to the online learning capability of reinforcement learning, enabling real-time model adjustment based on the system's state.
 Compared to offline-trained resource estimation models, reinforcement learning proves more adept at adapting to dynamic changes in the system's environment.